Air hockey: Air hockey tables

-A typical air hockey table consists of a large smooth playing surface designed to minimize friction, a surrounding rail to prevent the puck and strikers (paddles) from leaving the table, and slots in the rail at either end of the table that serve as goals.
+A typical air hockey table consists of a large smooth playing surface designed to minimize friction, a surrounding rail to prevent the puck and mallets from leaving the table, and slots in the rail at either end of the table that serve as goals.
 On the ends of the table behind and below the goals, there is usually a puck return.
 Additionally, tables will typically have some sort of machinery that produces a cushion of air on the playing surface through tiny holes, with the purpose of reducing friction and increasing play speed.
-In some tables, the machinery is eschewed in favor of a slick table surface, usually plastic, in the interest of saving money in both manufacturing and maintenance costs.
-Note that these tables are technically not air hockey tables, since no air is involved; however, they are still generally understood to be as such due to the basic similarity of gameplay.
-There also exist pucks that use a battery and fan to generate their own air cushion, but as they are prone to breakage, they are commonly marketed only as toys.

 The only tables that are approved for play and sanctioned by the USAA (United States Air Hockey Association) and the AHPA (Air Hockey Players Association) for tournament play are 8-foot tables.
 Approved tables include all Gold Standard Games 8-foot tables; some 8-foot tables from Dynamo; and the original 8-foot commercial Brunswick tables.
-Other full-size novelty-type tables with flashing lights on the field of play, painted rails, and/or smaller pucks are not approved for tournament play but can be used to learn the game.
-There are also tables for air hockey having a size of 1.5, 2, or 2.5 feet.
-They are called a mini air hockey.
-This is due to the small dimensions of the table, bits, washers.
+Other full-size novelty-type tables with flashing lights on the field of play, painted rails, and/or smaller pucks are not approved for tournament play.
+There are also smaller air hockey tables having a size of 1.5, 2, or 2.5 feet, called mini air hockey tables.

-A striker (sometimes called a goalie, mallet or paddle) consists of a simple handle attached to a flat surface that will usually lie flush with the surface of the table.
-The most common paddles, called "high-tops", resemble small plastic sombreros, but other paddles, "flat-tops", are used with a shorter nub.
+A mallet (sometimes called a goalie, striker or paddle) consists of a simple handle attached to a flat surface that will usually lie flush with the surface of the table.
+The most common mallets, called "high-tops", resemble small plastic sombreros, but other mallets, "flat-tops", are used with a shorter nub.

-Air Hockey pucks are discs made of Lexan polycarbonate resin.
+Air hockey pucks are discs made of Lexan polycarbonate resin.
 Standard USAA and AHPA-approved pucks are yellow, red, and green.
 In competitive play, a layer of thin white tape is placed on the face-up side.
-Air Hockey pucks come in circles and other shapes (triangle, hexagon, octagon, or square).
+Air hockey pucks come in circles and other shapes (triangle, hexagon, octagon, or square).

 Four-player tables also exist, but they are not sanctioned for competitive play.

+Rules

+The basic rules of play are listed as follows: